brunoochi/brunoochi.github.io/_pages/portfolio/PJBattle.md

 - Topic 3 : ['weapons', 'lot', 'great', 'far', 've', 'player', 'bf1', 'played', 'maps', 'time', 'fun', 'good', 'feels', 'campaign', 'multiplayer']

 Now, we need to think about what each topic seem to be talking about.
 For example, topic 0 has words like "bugs" and "ea" in the top - let's assign the label of "Bugs" to it.
 For topic 1, we see "history", "war", "woman" - people seem to be discussing the historical accuracy of Battlefield 5 - label: "History".
 I label Topic 3 as "Other" and topic 3 as "Multiplayer".
 I assign the labels to each review by picking the topic that has the highest probability and get 166 reviews for bugs, 137 for history, 178 for multiplayer and 219 for others.

-The last step is to check reviews and labels and see if they make sense.
-For example, this review has 98% probability of belonging to "History":

->"Let me get it straight - this game throws any historical accuracy right throw the window.
-And I'm not even talking about this whole "robotic females" fiasco.
-I'm talking about "Norwegian heavy water facility sabotage" - the operation which literally prevented Nazi Germany from developing a nuclear weapon .
-In REAL history Allies lost ~40 brave men in sequence of operations and onlyLet me get it straight - this game throws any historical accuracy right throw the window.
-And I'm not even talking about this whole "robotic females" fiasco.
-I'm talking about..."

 ## Conclusion
 This project used basic NLP techniques to analyze customer reviews of two major FPS game franchises - Battlefield and Call of Duty.
 NLP is not a field of expertise that I am very familiar with, so this project was quite challenging (and rewarding).